Somalia sanctions: statutory guidance

 Exporters should check the ultimate end use of goods and may apply for a licence or contact the Export Control Joint Unit (ECJU) if they think the items may be exported to or for use in Somalia, or if they know or think the items may be exported to a designated person.

-Supply and delivery of goods
+Supply and delivery of certain goods

 Supply and delivery prohibitions in the Regulations prohibit a person from directly or indirectly supplying or delivering:

-1. goods from a third country to a place in Somalia.
+- certain goods from a third country to a place in Somalia.
 Regulation 22 specifies that a third country is a country that is not the UK, Isle of Man or Somalia

-2. goods from a third country to a designated person (this applies to military goods only).
+- certain goods from a third country to a designated person (this applies to military goods only).
 Regulation 29 specifies that a third country is a country that is not the UK or the Isle of Man

-Entry into Somali ports for temporary visits of vessels carrying military goods and military technology for defensive purposes does not amount to a “delivery” of such items so is not prohibited, provided that such items remain at all times aboard such vessels.
+Entry into Somali ports for temporary visits of vessels carrying military goods and military technology for defensive purposes does not amount to a ‘delivery’ of such items so is not prohibited, provided that such items remain at all times aboard such vessels.

-Making goods and technology available
+Making certain goods and technology available

-Prohibitions in the Regulations on making goods or technology available (e.g. through a sale) include directly or indirectly making them available:
+Prohibitions in the Regulations on making certain goods or technology available (e.g. through a sale) include directly or indirectly making them available:

-2. to a designated person (this applies to military goods and military technology only)
+- to a designated person (this applies to military goods and military technology only)

-Transfer of technology
+Transfer of certain technology

-2. transfer to a designated person (this applies to military technology only)
+- transfer to a designated person (this applies to military technology only)

 The term ‘transfer’ is defined in Paragraph 37 of Schedule 1 to the Sanctions Act, which states that it ‘means a transfer by any means (or combination of means), including oral communication and that transfer of goods on which the technology is recorded or from which it can be derived, other than the export of such goods.’